Reignable/Honours-Project/plan.md

  - Data needed
  - Step by step through process
      - Image for 100 psi
        - The application takes two images of the shock at two different pressures after it has been loaded by the rider's body weight.
-The user is also required to provide their desired sag as a percentage and the length of the shock stroke, this is easily found in the user manual or online.
+The user is also required to provide their desired sag as a percentage and the length of the shock stroke, this is easily found in the user manual or online..
      - Find ref point (image of mask) for known size
        - By using a reference object of a known size (the red circle), the application can calculate how many pixels in the image are equal to 1mm real world measurement.
 This reference point is found by applying a mask to the image for only red items, then a bounding circle can be drawn round the point from which its size can be extracted.
      - Calculate px per mm